French cruiser Dupuy de Lôme: Design and description

 Dupuy de Lôme was designed to fill the commerce-raiding strategy of the Jeune École naval theory.
 Considered by some the first true armoured cruiser (as the type is understood in its sailless turn-of-the-century form, compared with earlier steam-and-sail cruising ships with armour), she was superior to existing British and Italian protected cruisers, especially in her relatively thick and very extensive steel armour.
 She could exert significant control over the engagement range with her high speed and her heavy armament of quick-firing guns, all of which were of very modern high-velocity type and were mounted in gun turrets, in marked contrast to her intended opponents who mounted their guns in lightly protected casemates or pivot mounts.

 The ship measured 114 m between perpendiculars, with a beam of 15.7 m.
 Dupuy de Lôme had a mean draught of 7.07 m and displaced 6301 t at normal load.
 At deep load, she displaced 6682 t and had a metacentric height of only 0.695 m.
-This gave the ship a long, slow roll and made her an uncertain gunnery platform.
+This gave the ship a long, slow roll, making her a steady gunnery platform.
 Her long, cut-away bow resembled a spur-type ram, but was not armoured.
 It was reduced in profile to reduce blast damage when the forward guns were fired.
 Dupuy de Lôme was fitted with two large military masts.

 She had three triple-expansion steam engines, a vertical type for the centre shaft and horizontal types for the outboard shafts.
 Each engine drove a single propeller shaft, with propellers 4.2 m in diameter on the outboard shaft and a 4.4 m propeller on the centre shaft.
 Steam for the engines was provided by 11 Amirauté fire-tube boilers and they were rated at a total of 14000 PS.
 The ship had a designed speed of 20 knots, but during sea trials on 2 April 1895 the engines only produced 13186 PS that gave a maximum speed of 19.73 kn.
 Dupuy de Lôme carried up to 1080 t of coal and could steam for 4000 nmi at a speed of 12.5 kn.